 H.B.
-No. 220 aims to enhance the care provided to sexual assault survivors in health care facilities by amending Section 323.004 of the Health and Safety Code.
-The bill specifies that health care facilities must provide a range of services to survivors, including a forensic medical examination, access to a private area for discussions with medical or legal staff, and information about local sexual assault crisis centers.
-Notably, the bill introduces new provisions requiring facilities to offer access to a shower at no cost after the examination and, if the survivor consents and it is clinically indicated, an emergency contraceptive to prevent pregnancy.
+No. 220 aims to enhance the care provided to sexual assault survivors by health care facilities in Texas.
+The bill amends Section 323.004 of the Health and Safety Code, specifically updating Subsection (b) and adding Subsection (b-2).
+Key provisions include the requirement for health care facilities to offer a forensic medical examination, a private area for consultation, access to a sexual assault program advocate, and information about local crisis centers.
+Notably, the bill introduces new requirements for facilities to provide access to a shower at no cost after the examination and, if the survivor consents, an emergency contraceptive to prevent pregnancy.

-Additionally, the bill includes a prohibition against health care facilities providing or offering any drugs or devices that terminate a pregnancy.
-This legislative change reflects a commitment to ensuring that survivors receive comprehensive and sensitive care while also establishing clear boundaries regarding reproductive health services.
-The act is set to take effect on September 1, 2025.
+Additionally, the bill explicitly prohibits health care facilities from providing or offering any drug or device that terminates a pregnancy.
+This legislative change reflects a commitment to ensuring that sexual assault survivors receive comprehensive and sensitive care while also establishing clear boundaries regarding reproductive health services.
+The bill is set to take effect on September 1, 2025.

 House Committee Report: Health and Safety Code 323.004 (Health and Safety Code 323)